jozso39/rohlik-agent/README.md

 - Clear the shopping list
 - Remove specific ingredients from shopping list
 - Create structured meal plans with complete recipes
+- **Real-time streaming responses** - See responses appear character by character like ChatGPT
+- **Live tool execution tracking** - Watch which tools are being used in real-time

 ## 📋 Common requirements